 While creativity plays an important role, the most successful product innovation examples work because of how they’re executed.
 It’s not just about launching something new—it’s about launching the right thing, in the right way.

-One of the biggest reasons innovation efforts fall short is a lack of clarity around customer needs and business value.
-Without clear alignment between the innovation and a meaningful problem to solve, even the most exciting ideas tend to lose momentum or fail to gain traction (Source: Forbes).
+One of the biggest reasons product innovation efforts fail is a lack of clarity around customer needs and business value.
+Without clear alignment between the idea and a real problem to solve, even the most exciting innovations can lose momentum or fail to gain traction (Source: Forbes).

-Each of the examples of product innovation we looked at earlier succeeded because they weren’t built in isolation.
-They were driven by strategy, insight, and cross-functional execution.
-Here’s what set them apart:
+Each of the product innovation examples we looked at earlier succeeded because they weren’t developed in isolation.
+They were guided by strategy, informed by customer insight, and delivered through cross-functional execution.

 Clear Understanding of User Needs